 Additionally, individuals with military training or substantial life experience in a specific field can explore Prior Learning options.
 See more about Credit for Prior Learning here.

-Reverse transfer enables current or former Community College of Rhode Island students to apply credits they earn at the University of Rhode Island or Rhode Island College toward a degree at CCRI.
+Reverse transfer enables current or former Community College of Rhode Island students to apply credits they earned at regionally accredited colleges and universities toward a degree at CCRI.
 Find out more at the OES website.

 To earn an associate degree through reverse transfer, you need